Alignment complete relational Hoare logics for some and all: Related work

 \section{Related work}

 Trace logic~\cite{BartheEGGKM2019} reasons about $\forall\forall$ properties by way of constraints between arbitrary different points in the traces rather than restricting to points that progress in the manner of a schedule--what we call alignment.
-In principle alignments may be defined by arbitrary strategy functions and the like~\cite{KovacsSF13,BaumeisterCBFS21,ClochardMP20}.
-We confine attention to assertion-oriented work.
+In principle, alignments may be defined by arbitrary strategy functions and the like~\cite{KovacsSF13,BaumeisterCBFS21,ClochardMP20}.
+In the following we confine attention to assertion-oriented work rather than works using global conditions on traces.

+Cook's completeness result~\cite{Cook78} is in terms of a formal language of assertions.
+The result is relative to provability of assertion entailments, and depends on expressivity of the assertion language (good explanations can be found in~\cite{AptOld3} and~\cite{WinskelBook}).
+In recent years, and especially in the context of machine-checked theories, it has become common to sidestep these issues by way of shallow embedding, as we have done.
+What is left is exactly the standard notion of completeness for a logic; we use the term ``Cook completeness'' for contrast with alignment completeness.

-Cook completeness has been proved for several $\forall\forall$ relational Hoare logics (e.g.,~\cite{Beringer11,SousaD2016,BartheGHS17,WangDilligLahiriCook}) using in each case the completeness of sequential alignment.
-We are not aware of any alignment completeness results besides those in~\cite{NagasamudramN21}.
-They give several $\forall\forall$ alignment completeness results for ad hoc automata forms specialized to account for alignments given by particular proof rules.
-Their proofs of alignment completeness are quite different from ours and do not involve a rule for rewriting.
+Cook completeness has been proved for several $\forall\forall$ relational Hoare logics (e.g.,~\cite{Beringer11,SousaD2016,BartheGHS17,WangDilligLahiriCook}) using in each case the semantic completeness of sequential alignment and relying on completeness of HL along the lines we sketch in \autoref{sec:unaryRevisited}.
+For alignment completeness, we are not aware of prior results besides those of Nagasamudram and Naumann~\cite{NagasamudramN21}.
+They give several $\forall\forall$ alignment completeness results for very specialized automata forms that account for alignments given by particular proof rules.
+Their proofs of alignment completeness are quite different from ours: owing to the specialized structure of the automata considered, they are able to construct deductive proofs that follow the structure of the source programs without any rewriting.
+The alignment completeness result for RHL+ was presented in our unpublished preprint~\cite{BNN22}, which is superceded by the present article (and~\cite{BNN23v5}).

-Several published logics only support lockstep alignment of loops, or lockstep until one terminates.
-The conditionally aligned loop rule appears first in Beringer~\cite{Beringer11}.
-Our adaptation for $\forall\exists$ is new.
+Nagasamudram and Naumann~\cite{NagasamudramN21} introduce the term Floyd completeness and use it for a result like our \autoref{thm:FloydComplete}.
+The practical importance of both their and our Floyd completeness results is that the deductive proof does not require more expressive assertions than used in the IAM proof.